 Marriott Hotels & Resorts.

-Sochi is one of three leaders in Russia in terms of the presence of international hotel operators (Fig.1, 2).
+Sochi is one of the three city leaders in Russia in terms of the presence of international hotel operators (Fig.1, 2).
 Sochi is the most developed city in the country in terms of hotel infrastructure after Moscow and St. Petersburg, and its leading position is explained by the recent Olympic Games held in the city, which created great demand for international standard hotels.
 Somewhat surprisingly, Sochi’s development continued after the Olympics – five more hotels, operated by Starwood Hotels, Marriott International Inc., Hilton Worldwide, Accor Hotels and Rezidor Hotel Group, are expected to add to the network of 20 existing branded properties in Sochi.

-Figure 1 – Distribution of branded room stock in Russia by cities
+Fig. 1.
+Distribution of branded room stock in Russia by cities

-Figure 2 – Share of existing and future room supply by cities
+Fig. 2.
+Share of existing and future room supply by cities

-In relation to the Western Caucasus republics (although this can be attributed to the whole Caucasus) it should be noted that the arrival the market is the future.
-This process is extremely important in terms of market development.
-On the one hand, it transforms the market in terms of diversification.
-On the other - it promotes the development of competition in the market, which will certainly influence over the pricing policy of hotel businesses (the level of comfort provided to tourists in North Caucasus Federal District not always correspond to the declared selling prices).

-In case of the arrival of international operators the North Caucasus Federal District, such projects joint management of hotel complexes may arouse the interest of the existing private owners.
-The main advantage of the hotel chains is established business processes, network suppliers, well-known brand and the corresponding level of quality. domestic and foreign companies involved in the tourist and recreation business, such as hotel operators and chains “Azimut”, “AMAKS Hotels & Resorts”, “Russian Hotels”, Residor SAS Hospitality and others.

-Activation of event tourism to ensure the occupancy of Olympic infrastructure
+Activation of event tourism to ensure the occupancy of the Olympic infrastructure

 The new infrastructure that was built in Sochi for the Games requires a continuing effort to ensure its workload.
 In this regard, today Sochi becomes the third largest city in Russia, tourist and sports center.
-In the fall of 2014 Sochi took Formula 1, and in 2018 the stadium "Fischt" will be waiting for guests of the World Cup.
+In the fall of 2014 Sochi hosted Formula 1 competition, and in 2018 the stadium “Fischt” will be welcoming the guests of the World Cup.

-These are global sporting events, of course, which, however, cannot provide the demand for facilities throughout the year.
+These are global sporting events, of course, which, however, cannot provide the demand for the facilities throughout the year.

-Therefore, after the Games, many social events in Sochi.
+Therefore, after the Games, there have been held many social events in Sochi.

-first, the President of Russia Mr. Putin began to spend more time in Sochi - it contributed to the construction of the residence "Bocharov Stream" and 2014 a new residence "Bocharov Stream-2" for journalists was opened for international meetings and negotiations.
+In the firstplace, the President of Russia Mr. Putin began to spend more time in Sochi – it led to the construction of the residence “Bocharov Stream” and on 2nd June 2014 a new residence “Bocharov Stream-2” for journalists was opened to hold international meetings and negotiations.
 Now Sochi is seen not only as a resort, but also as an important administrative unit.

 Mr. Gref (the head of “Sberbank”) made a proposal to oblige state-owned companies to hold annual meeting in Sochi.
-These actions may also load the resort.
+These actions may also increase the occupancy of the resort.

-The way which is now being actively implemented, - Sochi is the sport capital.
-The climate and topography of the region provides simultaneous operation of mountain and coastal cluster, thus Sochi will be a unique training ground for athletes.
+The way which is now being actively implemented, – Sochi is the sport capital.
+The climate and topography of the region provides simultaneous operation of the mountain and coastal clusters, thus Sochi will be a unique training ground for athletes.

-In addition, a large number of mass public events (festivals, forums, exhibitions, conferences, meetings, and even school subject ) are now held in Sochi, because the city has a developed infrastructure and allows to accommodate a large number of guests at the meeting venue.
+In addition, a large number of mass public events (festivals, forums, exhibitions, conferences, meetings, and even school subject contests) are now held in Sochi, because the city has a developed infrastructure and allows to accommodate a large number of guests at the meeting venue.

-In order to attract more visitors to Sochi after the Games built amusement parks: Sochi Park, Sky Park.
+In order to attract more visitors to Sochi after the Games there have been built amusement parks: Sochi Park, Sky Park.